chiamp/sigmazero/README.md

 	* if `transition_probabilities_stdev` is 0, all stochastic transitions have uniform probability, whereas the higher the value, the more skewed the probabilities are
 * `transition_rewards_range`: the range of possible transition reward values; this range is sampled from uniformly when constructing the transition dynamics of the environment

 Each episode, the agent starts at a random initial state.
 At every time step, the agent applies an action which results in a possible new state and receives a transition reward, according to the transition dynamics generated from the parameter configuration.
-Once the timestep limit is reached, the episode terminates and the return is calculated as the total sum of transition rewards received by the agent during the episode.
+Once the time step limit is reached, the episode terminates and the return is calculated as the total sum of transition rewards received by the agent during the episode.

 ## Experiment